cxzhang4/predictors/README.md

-# Documented implementations of predictive algorithms in R
+# `predictors`: Documented implementations of predictive algorithms in R

 As of this writing, the following have been implemented:
 - Multiple linear regression (computed using the normal equations)